squidarth/squidarth.github.io/_posts/2019-01-11-type-erasure-scala.md

 ```

 Because of the compile-time checks, we get nice, type-safe code.
 However,
-this problem with the "underlying" types getting erased, is that you
+the problem with the "underlying" types getting erased is that you
 can no longer do runtime checks on those types.

 For instance, if you were to try: